kubernetes/community/committee-steering/governance/sig-governance.md

 ### Chair

+From governance.md:
+> SIG Chairs are intended to be organizers and facilitators, responsible for
+> the operation of the SIG and for communication and coordination with the
+> other SIGs, the Steering Committee, and the broader community.

 - Number: 2-3
+- Term: 3 years
+  - 90 days before term is up, Chair will send an email to the SIG mailing list, announce at the regularly scheduled meeting, and send a note to the slack channel asking for interested individuals to step forward.
+This provides time for outreach, training, and onboarding.
+  - If no one steps up in 90 days, the current Chair can assume another one (1) year position as Chair while looking for a replacement.
+  Note: The Chair could rotate to Technical Lead (TL) if other TLs agree
+    and all usual processes are followed.
 - Membership tracked in [sigs.yaml]
   - If no tech lead role is present, Chair assumes responsibilities from [#tech-lead] section.